LCA-CI-builds-repair/cloud-init/doc/rtd/explanation/failure_states.rst

 Failure states
 ==============

-Cloud-init has multiple modes of failure.
+Cloud-initcritical failure and was unable to recover.
+In this case, something is likely seriously wrong with the system, or cloud-init has experienced a serious bug.
+If you believe that you have experienced a serious bug, please file a :ref:`bug report<reporting_bugs>`.

+If cloud-init exits with exit code 2, it indicates that cloud-init was able to complete successfully.ultiple modes of failure.
 This page describes these modes and how to gather information about failures.

 .. _critical_failure: